tencentyun/intlcloud-documents/API/API 3.0/网络/内容分发网络/CDN产品API3.0文档_20190605/数据查询相关接口/访问数据查询_intl.md

 ## 2. Input Parameters

-The list below contains only the API request parameters and certain common parameters.
-For the complete list of common parameters, see [Common Request Parameters](/document/api/228/30977).
+The following parameters are required for requesting this API, including action-specific parameters and common parameters.
+For more information about common parameters for all requests, see [Common Request Parameters](/document/api/228/30977).

 | Parameter name | Required | Type | Description |
 |---------|---------|---------|---------|